Combustix/MRI-case/README.md

 The final versions of the code that are used for the report are

-For Statisctical analysis:
+-For Statisctical analysis:
 Statistic analysis.R

-For discrete event simulation:
+-For discrete event simulation
--New system
+New system:
 CRS_new_final.R
--Old system
+Old system:
 CRS_old_group1.R
 CRS_old_group2.R